 To participate in the campaign, TASH asks that you purchase a “The IEP is not a form” t-shirt.
 Wear it, not only to IEP meetings, but throughout your community.
 Encourage your friends, family, and colleagues to purchase a t-shirt to wear throughout their community.
 These short-sleeved t-shirts can be purchased in all sizes here.
 Help build awareness about the importance of the IEP.
 Check out some additional resources below.

 The IEP as a Living Document (Connections Volume 42, Issue 1)

 The information within this issue may reignite the commitment to free appropriate public education by its encouragement of an inclusive community and authentic partnership and programming, rather than mere compliance.
 There are more than six million students who can benefit from this information, so please share.
-This issue of TASH Connections is available to the public from August 1st, 2017 to September 1st, 2017.
+Available to TASH members only.

 The IEP as a Living Document (Amplified podcast)